geocamxyz/connector-arcgis-scene/README.md

 ```
 The connector can be imported via a module script or using the npm package and using the below import statement.
 ```
-import { arcgis-scene } from "arcgis-scene"
+import { arcgisScene } from "arcgis-scene"
 ```
 ### Setup:
 The connector can be setup using the below code.
 It requires a scene element which is usually layout such as